About Pervious Pavement: Commonly used for walkways, driveways, parking lots, and patios

 Pervious paving materials include:

-Pervious Concrete Unlike conventional concrete, pervious concrete contains little to no sand.
+Unlike conventional concrete, pervious concrete contains little to no sand.
 This allows water to flow through the pavement.
 Pervious concrete is lower cost than individual pavers like Permeable Interlocking Concrete Pavers or grid pavement (discussed below).
-Pervious concrete can be seen in the parking stalls at the Mitchell Park Library as pictured to the right.
+Pervious concrete can be seen in the parking stalls at the Mitchell Park Library as pictured below.

 Pervious Concrete at Mitchell Park